 Moreover the Visual Arts department cannot accept applications for support in connection with:

 - exhibitions at commercial art galleries*;

-- participation at art fairs*;
+- projects in connection with art fairs*;

 - knowledge exchange and exhibitions taking place in the context of schools and universities;

 - exhibition catalogues, honorary publications, works of reference, bibliophile editions, as well as reprints and revised new editions of existing publications;

 - self-publication of books or publication against payment.

 * With the exception of support for presentations at art fairs in the context of the promotion of aspiring artists.

 4. Dossier contents

 An application to Pro Helvetia must contain the following items: